 True Focus Media reports that companies utilising e-learning tools “have the potential to boost productivity by 50%.
 For every $1 the company spends, it’s estimated they can receive $30 worth of productivity.”

 The formula for calculating training ROI is % ROI = (benefits ÷ costs) x 100.
-Can you use this formula to calculate the ROI of Growth Faculty's Leadership Pass?
+Can you use this formula to calculate the ROI of Growth Faculty membership?

 Let’s try it with Northern Michigan University training and development educator Leigh Dudley’s five-step approach for attaining the data for calculation.

-- Collect post-training data: After watching and discussing Growth Faculty On Demand business author interviews, gather data through a few of these suggestions: knowledge questionnaires, performance metrics, employee feedback, assessment of new information and skills employees are using on the job, increased speed and quality, and supervisors’ observations.
+- Collect post-training data: After watching and discussing Growth Faculty On Demand masterclasses or in-person events, gather data through a few of these suggestions: knowledge questionnaires, performance metrics, employee feedback, assessment of new information and skills employees are using on the job, increased speed and quality, and supervisors’ observations.

-- Isolate the effects of training: Compare pre-training and post-training performance, or comparing trained with untrained groups.
+- Isolate the effects of training: Compare pre-training and post-training performance, or compare trained with untrained groups.

-- Convert data to monetary values: A challenging step converting output data to profit contribution or cost savings, perhaps via supervisors’ and senior managers’ assessments of improvement.
+- Convert data to monetary values: A challenging step to convert output data to profit contribution or cost savings, perhaps via supervisors’ and senior managers’ assessments of improvement.

-- Tabulate program costs: For Growth Faculty, this would be the cost of a Premium membership, cost of facilities for the program (including electronics); employee salaries for the training time; and costs for needs assessment and evaluation.
+- Tabulate program costs: For Growth Faculty, this would be the cost of a membership (and/or cost of event ticket), facilities to access the program (including electronics); employee salaries for the training time; and costs for needs assessment and evaluation.

 - Calculate the ROI: Now calculating that ROI is the easy part!
 Using the program benefits and costs collected and quantified in the first four steps, calculate your training program’s ROI as follows: % ROI = net benefits ÷ program costs x 100.